The most incredible experience that will live with you for a lifetime, is the 5-day Salkantay trek to mystical Machu Picchu, in Peru.

 I feel as if I won’t make the last few kilometres.

 But then, the most unimaginable painting unfolds…

-The final ascent is a steep 900 metres to the infamous Apacheta/Salkantay Pass, which sits at 4,600 metres – it’s slow and difficult.
+The final ascent is a steep 900 metres to the infamous Apacheta/Salkantay Pass, which sits at around 4,600 metres – this is slow and difficult.

-My legs burn and tell me I’ve had enough for the day, but it’s not yet finished.
-The snow starts to fall on my hot face and the temperature quickly drops again.
+My legs burn and tell me that my body has had enough for the day, but the day isn’t finished.
+The snow starts to fall, melting as it hits my hot face and the temperature quickly drops again.

 Descending into the damp Seja de la Selva (Cloud Forest), it feels as if we’re absorbed into its thick heavy mist and transported to another surreal world.

 So sick for most of Salkantay from a nasty recurring bug picked up in Argentina, I am the loo-stop lookout for my partner, which never gives up on the trek.